Published: 9 February, 2016

 A lot of objects can be created by simple operations on lines and curves, Although a NURBS modeling software is the best representation of it, these tools are widely incorporated one way or another in all modeling software through simple operations like, extrude, revolve, loft, etc..

 I have a tutorial which you can check, that examines NURBS: Introduction Into NURBS

 At the moment, there is a huge potential for any small team of dedicated programmers/artists to create a modeling software that combines various modeling and texturing tools we have in an intuitive manner.
-But, this doesn't change that the basics you will learn now, these foundations will still be valid in any package you use.
+But, this doesn't change the basics you are learning, these foundations will still be valid in any package you use.

-If you are overly "practical" and or in a hurry you can skip all the info below, but nonetheless, I chose to add it here for anyone who enjoys this subject as I do, and would like to know all what he/she can.
+If you are an overly practical person and or in a hurry you can skip all the info below, but nonetheless, I chose to add it here for anyone who enjoys this subject as I do, and would like to know all what he/she can.

 Latin Origin of the world model: Diminutive of the Latin modus, which means a measure, quantity or manner comes the word modulus: little measure.
 The French derived modèle from it (modelle in middle French) to describe blueprints of buildings and later miniatures which is very close to our current use.